RISK DISCLOSURE OF ELVIRIA.CH

 Risk associated with real estate development times and costs (Real Estate only)

 The real estate development times and costs could be higher than those foreseen in the business plan.
-This could depend on possible delays in the granting or suspension of the validity of the administrative authorizations that must be or have already been issued by the competent administrative bodies for the purposes of the realization of the project itself or the effects of the measures aimed at the containment of health emergencies, such as that of the Covid-19 in course.
+This could depend on possible delays in the granting or suspension of the validity of the administrative authorisations that must be or have already been issued by the competent administrative bodies for the purposes of the realisation of the project itself or the effects of the measures aimed at the containment of health emergencies, such as that of the Covid-19 in course.
 In any case, no guarantee is provided for the actual validity, timing of release and/or any suspensions of administrative measures that may be determined by requests from any administrative body.
 It should also be borne in mind that the granting of the financial resources required to implement the Investment – which may consist, among other things, partly of bank loans, partly of investments, and partly of advances on the sale of the property units – could be delayed and, the aforementioned resources, once granted, could come to an end or run out before the timeframe envisaged for completion of the Investment; these circumstances could make it impossible to complete the project or delay its completion, even significantly.
 Other factors that could affect the increase in the real estate development costs are the increase in the cost of labor or raw materials, as well as the possible extension, beyond the estimated time horizon, of the real estate development timeframe, as described above.

 Risk of loss of invested capital